mahaloz/decomp2dbg/README.md

 - [ ] Auto-syncing stack variable names
 - [ ] Auto-syncing structs

-Here is a demo of the current features.
-Shown is the decompilation view, native symbol support in gdb, and the altering of symbols as a user changes them in IDA:

 ## Abstract
 The reverse engineering process often involves a decompiler making it fundamental to support in a debugger since context switching knowledge between the two is hard.
 Decompilers